edamla/mediterraneanagency/_books/2021-09-01-alis-prayer-rug.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Ali is the son of an alcoholic father.
-Just a few days before his 10th birthday, he sees his grand- mother in a dream.
+Just a few days before his 10th birthday, he sees his grandmother in a dream.
 This elderly woman, who passed away months ago, announces to him that she has chosen a ‘magnificent’ gift for his birthday and if he uses it, he will fly to Heaven.
 This gift is